 Northern Arizona University Library

 Western Climatological Data Center

 I am grateful to all of those who assisted me through my research, in order to make this book possible.

-I truly appreciate all you gave me to make this happen, and I thank you all.
+I truly appreciate all you gave me and I thank you all.